erik/arroyo/grammar.md

 STRING         := "\"" [^"\n]* "\""
 REAL           := [0-9]+(\.[0-9]+)?

-FOR            := "for" ID "<-" EXPRESSION "to" EXPRESSION ("by" EXPRESSION)?
-EXPRESSION WHILE          := "while" EXPRESSION EXPRESSION
-LOOP           := FOR | WHILE
+LOOP           := "loop" EXPRESSION? "while" | "until" | "do" EXPRESSION

 IF             := "if" EXPRESSION EXPRESSION ("elseif" EXPRESSION EXPRESSION)* ("else" EXPRESSION)?
 WHEN           := "when" EXPRESSION EXPRESSION